What you need

 Plant from spring time onwards, tubers planted in April will be ready to be harvested around mid June.
 Kept in dark, cool and dry areas they'll last for a very long time; you could even roast them up for your Christmas dinner.

 For fruit, try out strawberries or tomatoes, again these can be grown in small spaces, grow bags, on windowsills, gardens or allotments.
-Similar to potatoes, tomatoes are best sewn in April/May and harvested in August/September.
+Similar to potatoes, tomatoes are best sown in April/May and harvested in August/September.
 You could make your own ketchup for those sneaky Sunday fish and chips.

 Strawberries should be picked in July, ready for eating with copious amounts of cream watching Murray win at Wimbledon.
 They like well drained soil, sun and plenty of shelter.
 It's good to plant them in soil that has not already had either tomatoes, potatoes or chrysanthemums as they are all prone to similar wilting problems.